 Children don’t always tell us everything.
-Sometimes they leave it up to us to guess if something is bothering them.
-They may be being bullied at school or online (or even worse, both).
-Things at school such as tests, homework, or a struggle to make new friends at school could be causing them anxiety.
+Sometimes, they leave it up to us to guess if something bothers them.
+They may be being bullied at school or online (or, even worse, both).
+Things at school, such as tests, homework, or a struggle to make new friends, could be causing them anxiety.
 If one parent works away, they may be missing them.
 The child(ren) may have become anxious because of something they’ve seen on TV or heard in a story.
 If they’re not sleeping well or not willing to go to bed, don’t assume they’re rebellious.

 This one is self-explanatory.
 It’s a rare child that doesn’t want to join in all the fun.
-If everyone else is staying up and watching a movie or something terrific on TV, your child won’t want to miss out.
-If they feel as if they are, they might dig their heels in when it comes to bedtime.
+If everyone else stays up and watches a movie or something terrific on TV, your child won’t want to miss out.
+If they feel as if they are, they might dig their heels in regarding bedtime.

-Too much homework and/or extracurricular activities making the child overtired
+Too much homework and/or extracurricular activities make the child overtired

 Kids go to sports clubs, play with friends after school and do homework, which tires them out.
 You need to manage your children’s activities outside of school, especially if they’re staying up past their bedtime to complete homework.
 Have a chat with their teacher if necessary.

-Sometimes they sleep too little.
+Sometimes, they sleep too little.
 Does your child have a nap after school, for instance?
 Change their routine.
 Make them do their homework earlier and prepare their meals earlier so you can get them to bed sooner.
-At weekends, ensure they’re active during the day so that they sleep easier at night.
+At weekends, ensure they’re active during the day to sleep easier at night.

 As kids grow up, they like to assert their independence.
 To them, bedtime is the perfect opportunity for this.
 The time they go to bed is for you to decide, so don’t negotiate with them on this.
-Let them have a say in other aspects of bedtime, such as what pyjamas to wear, but not what time they go to bed.
+Let them have a say in other aspects of bedtime, such as what pyjamas to wear, perhaps a new pair of their favourite pyjamas?
+But not what time they go to bed.

 Knowing how much sleep your child should get